Clink (TV series): Development

 In September 2018, it was announced that Channel 5 was moving forward with their plans to develop several scripted drama series.
 The project was initiated in request from Channel 5 Commissioning Executive Sebastian Cardwell followed by a ten-part series being commissioned for 5Star.

 Initially, Canadian company, KEW Media Group launched Clink in Cannes after signing a three-year drama co-production partnership deal with Channel 5 in 2018.

 The series was designed to appeal to a younger audience, fitting the target demographic of 5Star rather than broadcasting it on the main channel.
 The series creator, Colin McKeown, producer at British independent company LA Productions, serves as executive producer of Clink.
 The company is known for their BBC One drama series' including the long-running, Moving On, as well as their television films Reg and Care.
 Donna Molloy, Head of Production for LA Productions, serves as producer for the series.

 Head of Development, Justine Potter, described that, being aided by charities, the people associated with the Liverpool-based drama were able to speak with former prisoner, ex-prison officers and governors, and managers of the mother-and-baby units prior to production to gather insight for character development within the series.

 Writing

 The writing team is headed by showrunner and scriptwriter Sarah Deane of LA Productions, while co-writers are predominantly women and include Karen Brown, Vivienne Harvey, Esther Wilson, Rebecca Manley and Helen Black.
 British author and screenwriter, Tony Schumacher, the only male writer of the series, had written episode three.

-It was expected that the series would be compared to every other women's prison drama; however, it was never the intention to copy or imitated them.
+It was expected that the series would be compared to every other women's prison drama; however, it was never the intention to copy or imitate them.
 Deane said that "we want to smash a few stereotypes".